7.01 Avoiding wake turbulence is

 weak and dissipate rapidly.

-(2) The size of the helicopter has little bearing on the intensity
+(2) The size and weight of the helicopter has a direct influence on the intensity of the vortices.

 (3) Helicopter vortices are less intense than the vortices